unsip/organize-media-files/README.md

 Some warnings for future
 ============
 1. OMF dispatching files using pathlib.Path(pattern-specified-path).
 Such behavior can lead to usage misunderstandings.
-(Can pathlib constuct paths, using OS vars?)
+2. It's up to user to write pattern correctly.
+Wry pattern is a user fault, not omf's.
+But in case omf extracting wrong metafields - have to fix `METADATA_FIELDS` list in core_varaibles.py.